Azure-Samples/resource-manager-ruby-template-deployment/README.md

 * Note: you must set each of the below environment variables (AZURE_TENANT_ID, AZURE_CLIENT_ID and AZURE_CLIENT_SECRET) prior to running the script.*

+### How to enable logs and retrieve operation logs?

+To enable logging of the request and response contents of template deployment, we can set the `debug_setting` property of `DeploymentProperties` model as shown in this sample.
+By default, ARM does not log any content.
+By logging information about the request or response, you could potentially expose sensitive data that is retrieved through the deployment operations.
+To disable them set it to `none`.

+If logging is enabled, we can use `list` operation of the `deployment_operations` to retrieve the results as shown in this sample.

 ### What is this lib/deployer.rb Doing?

 The [Deployer class][Deployer class] does the following: